Xia-Yijie/Xponge/paper.md

 ---
-title: 'Xponge: A Python package to perform pre- and post-processing of molecular modelling'
+title: 'Xponge: A Python package to perform pre- and post-processing of molecular simulation'
 tags:
   - Python
   - molecular modelling